albertkozak/AWS-Final-Assignment/README.md

 ## BCIT - SSD

-**Built with a React front-end fetching data via AWS API Gateway.
-Data is stored in AWS RDS DB (MySQL).
-Images stored in AWS S3 Bucket.**
+**This app using authentication through Amazon Cognito including email verification.
+Built with a React front-end fetching data via AWS API Gateway through a Lambda function.
+Data is stored in AWS RDS DB(MySQL) and images are stored within an AWS S3 Bucket.**

 **Instructions:**
 * Read below for build instructions